wheelhousedev/wh-mmm-decision-tree/MMM_Decision_Tree.md

 ### Client Goals & Objectives

-**1. What is the client's primary business objective?**
+**1. What is the your organization's primary business objective?**
-*   **Good Fit:** The client wants to understand the ROI of their marketing channels, optimize budget allocation, identify diminishing returns, and forecast the impact of future marketing investments.
+*   **Good Fit:** We want to understand the ROI of their marketing channels, optimize budget allocation, identify diminishing returns, and forecast the impact of future marketing investments.
-*   **Poor Fit:** The client wants to know which specific ad creative is performing best, understand real-time campaign performance, or attribute individual conversions to specific touchpoints.
+*   **Poor Fit:** We want to know which specific ad creative is performing best, understand real-time campaign performance, or attribute individual conversions to specific touchpoints.

 **2. What is the primary purpose of the measurement?**
-*   **Good Fit:** The client needs to justify marketing spend to leadership and is looking for ways to optimize for better performance.
+*   **Good Fit:** We need to justify marketing spend to leadership and is looking for ways to optimize for better performance.
-*   **Poor Fit:** The client primarily needs to report on marketing activities and basic performance metrics.
+*   **Poor Fit:** We primarily need to report on marketing activities and basic performance metrics.

-**3. What is the client's planning horizon?**
+**3. What is your planning horizon?**
-*   **Good Fit:** The client is focused on annual or multi-year strategic planning and wants to understand the sustainable drivers of growth.
+*   **Good Fit:** We are focused on annual or multi-year strategic planning and wants to understand the sustainable drivers of growth.
-*   **Poor Fit:** The client needs to make rapid, in-flight adjustments to campaigns on a daily or weekly basis.
+*   **Poor Fit:** We are need to make rapid, in-flight adjustments to campaigns on a daily or weekly basis.

-**4. Is the client interested in understanding cross-channel effects?**
+**4. Is your organization interested in understanding cross-channel effects?**
-*   **Good Fit:** The client wants to understand how different marketing channels interact with each other (e.g., how TV ads impact search queries).
+*   **Good Fit:** We want to understand how different marketing channels interact with each other (e.g., how TV ads impact search queries).
-*   **Poor Fit:** The client is only interested in the performance of individual channels in isolation.
+*   **Poor Fit:** We are only interested in the performance of individual channels in isolation.

 ### Data & Analytics Readiness

 **5. How much historical data can the client provide?**
-*   **Good Fit:** The client can provide at least 2 years of continuous weekly data for all significant marketing channels and conversion metrics.
+*   **Good Fit:** We can provide at least 2 years of continuous weekly data for all significant marketing channels and conversion metrics.
-*   **Poor Fit:** The client has less than 2 years of data, the data is not granular (e.g., monthly instead of weekly), or there are significant gaps.
+*   **Poor Fit:** We have less than 2 years of data, the data is not granular (e.g., monthly instead of weekly), or there are significant gaps.

 **6. How many distinct marketing channels are being used?**
-*   **Good Fit:** The client has a diverse marketing mix with several channels (e.g., TV, Radio, Social Media, Search) that have variable spending patterns.
+*   **Good Fit:** We have a diverse marketing mix with several channels (e.g., TV, Radio, Social Media, Search) that have variable spending patterns.
-*   **Poor Fit:** The client relies on only one or two marketing channels, or the spending has been constant with little variation.
+*   **Poor Fit:** We rely on only one or two marketing channels, or the spending has been constant with little variation.

-**7. What kind of data can the client provide?**
+**7. What kind of data can the your organization provide?**
-*   **Good Fit:** The client can provide granular data on marketing spend, impressions, clicks, and conversions, along with relevant external factors (e.g., promotions, economic data, competitor activity).
+*   **Good Fit:** We can provide granular data on marketing spend, impressions, clicks, and conversions, along with relevant external factors (e.g., promotions, economic data, competitor activity).
 The data is clean, consistent, and well-organized.
-*   **Poor Fit:** The client can only provide high-level data (e.g., total marketing spend), or the data is inconsistent, messy, or missing key variables.
+*   **Poor Fit:** We can only provide high-level data (e.g., total marketing spend), or the data is inconsistent, messy, or missing key variables.

 **8. Is third-party or external data available?**
-*   **Good Fit:** The client can provide or is willing to acquire data on external factors like competitor spending, economic indicators, promotions, or major events.
+*   **Good Fit:** We can provide or is willing to acquire data on external factors like competitor spending, economic indicators, promotions, or major events.
-*   **Poor Fit:** The client only has access to their own internal marketing and sales data.
+*   **Poor Fit:** We only have access to their own internal marketing and sales data.

 ---